Lift, push, pull, climb, carry… These are just some of the heavy physical body movements you may hear one say when talking about proprioceptive input.

 All of this may be very over stimulating for your child.
 You may notice your child is growing more and more agitated due to the overwhelming stimulation they are facing.
 Your child inches closer to the woman in front of them, bumping into people and moving around without notice what personal space is.
 Maybe you take their hand and remind them we need to keep an arm’s length to respect people’s personal boundaries.
 Now, your child may be starting to yell and cry.
 You are trying to keep them calm by explaining that they need to wait their turn to get cotton candy, and they are doing a great job!
 To no avail, your child is dysregulated.

-Pick up your child and give them squeezes (This is creating deep pressure).
+Pick up your child and give them squeezes (creating deep pressure).

 Bring or buy crunchy snacks, chewing gum, or sucking foods to have when in line.
 The oral field including the jaw is a great place for proprioceptive input.